shafee05/Cricket-Player-Performance-prediction/README.md

 - Predictions are not to be used for betting or commercial decisions.

 📌 Author
-Shravan
+Shravan,
-Srikanth
+Srikanth,
-Vijayalakshmi
+Vijayalakshmi,

-Mohammad Shafee ur Rahaman
+Mohammad Shafee ur Rahaman --->
 LinkedIn: https://www.linkedin.com/in/mohammad-shafee05/